Wood Floor Cupping & Other Common Problems: Spotting the Trouble

 What Causes Wood Floors to Cup?

 Cupping in hardwood floors is caused by changes in moisture levels, whether decreases in the air RH above or increases in moisture from below.
-Other causes of hardwood floor cupping could include situations such as basement plumbing leaks that allow moisture to migrate up into the subfloor and into the wood flooring or the heat from a wood stove that drys out the air in the environment.
+Other causes of hardwood floor cupping could include situations such as basement plumbing leaks that allow moisture to migrate up into the subfloor and into the wood flooring or the heat from a wood stove that dries out the air in the environment.

 hardwood flooring moisture problems